Rocky: The Ultimate Film Franchise!

 The film is the sequel to Rocky II (1979) and the third installment in the Rocky franchise.

-In the film, Rocky Balboa (Stallone) faces stiff competition from Clubber Lang (Mr. T), a powerful new contender, and turns to his old adversary Apollo Creed (Weathers) to help him train.
+In the film, Rocky Balboa faces stiff competition from Clubber Lang (Mr. T), a powerful new contender, and turns to his old adversary Apollo Creed to help him train.

-Rocky III is the first film in the franchise not solely distributed by United Artists due to the company's merger with Metro-Goldwyn-Mayer (MGM) in 1981.
+Rocky III is the first film in the franchise not solely distributed by United Artists due to the company's merger with Metro-Goldwyn-Mayer (MGM) in 1981, and was released in the United States on May 28th 1982 by MGM/UA Entertainment Company.

 The film received mixed reviews from critics, with praise for its action sequences and music but criticism for its screenplay, with some critics deeming the film unnecessary.